aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

-# Visualize data with Power BI
+# Module 06: Visualize data with Power BI

 In this exercise, you'll use Microsoft Power BI Desktop to create a data model and a report containing interactive data visualizations.

-## Exercise 1 : Visualize data with Power BI
+## Exercise 1: Visualize data with Power BI

-### Task 1 : Import data
+### Task 1: Import data

 1. Open Power BI Desktop.
 The application interface should look similar to this, select **Get Started**, if it is asking for the Email, select cancel. :